In heat emergency, southern Europe scrambles for resources | Science-Environment

 Battling deadly wildfires along its coastline for a sixth day, Turkey broadened an appeal for international assistance and was promised water-dropping planes from the European Union.
 The fires have been blamed for the deaths of eight people in recent days.

-In Greece, workers with health conditions were allowed to take time off work, while coal-fired power stations slated for retirement were brought back into service to shore up the national grid, under pressure due to widespread use of air conditioning.
+The help for residents in Turkey's fire-ravaged areas couldn't come soon enough.
+At the coastal village of Bozalan, resident Esra Sanli looked over at the blaze.
+"It's burning.
+It's obviously burning.
+There's no plane, there's no helicopter, there are no (access) roads," she said, sobbing.
+"How is this going to be extinguished?
+How?"
+In Greece, an emergency was declared in fire-hit areas on the island of Rhodes, which is near the Turkish coast.
+Workers with health conditions were allowed to take time off work, while Greek coal-fired power stations slated for retirement were brought back into service to shore up the national grid, under pressure due to the widespread use of air conditioning.

-Dann Mitchell, a professor of climate science at the University of Bristol, said that the heatwave in southeast Europe "is not at all unexpected, and very likely enhanced due to human-induced climate change." ''The number of extreme heat events around the world is increasing year on year, with the top 10 hottest years on record all occurring since 2005," Mitchell told The Associated Press.
+Pregnant and other vulnerable workers in North Macedonia were told to stay home.
+Dann Mitchell, a professor of climate science at the University of Bristol, said this heat wave in southeast Europe "is not at all unexpected, and very likely enhanced due to human-induced climate change." ''The number of extreme heat events around the world is increasing year on year, with the top 10 hottest years on record all occurring since 2005," Mitchell told The Associated Press.

-"This year, we have seen a number of significant events, including a particularly dramatic heatwave in western Canada and the U.S., that was extreme even for current levels of climate change,'' Mitchell said.

-A small tornado in Istria, on Croatia's northern Adriatic coast, toppled trees that destroyed several cars, hours before a large fire erupted outside the nearby resort of Trogir, threatening homes and the local power supply.

-Some 30 people were treated for light smoke inhalation in Italy's coastal city of Pescara, after flames tore through a nearby pine forest.
+Some 30 people were treated for light smoke inhalation in Italy's coastal city of Pescara after flames tore through a nearby pine forest.
+Beach-goers nearby had to be rescued by sea Sunday from that wildfire.

 Cyprus, recovering from a major wildfire last month, kept water-dropping planes on patrol to respond to fires as they broke out.